 The Importance of a Sender Name

 Sender names are the first thing a user sees in their inbox.
-According to Campaign Monitor, 68% of Americans base their decision to open an email on the sender name.
-Companies should consider their audience and craft sender names that will encourage users to click their email.
+And 68% of Americans base their decision to open an email based on the sender name.

-Additionally, a sender name should align with your brand’s personality and remain consistent throughout an email series.
+With this in mind, companies should craft email names that encourage users to click.
+Additionally, the sender name should always align with the brand’s personality and remain consistent throughout campaigns.

 Will your recipient instantly recognize the name of an individual at your company?
 For example, Jeff Bezos, Tim Cook, and so on.
 If the answer is yes, using an individual’s name in the sender field could increase your email open rates.

 If the individual’s name is unrecognizable, personalization might not be your best bet.
 Therefore, it’s important to know your audience and what will resonate.

 Causing confusion among your audience will lessen the chances of the email getting opened.
 Consequently, your emails likelihood of ending up in the spam folder heightens.

 Using the company name as the sender field is the safest option.
 This option is the industry standard because the company name reinforces the brand.

 If you’ve built out a strong brand identity that your email recipients have fallen in love with, then certainly using your company name as the sender will likely increase open rates.
 However, if you’re using email to build awareness or consideration, you may want to consider more creative strategies, like the ones listed below.

 In the example above, Sephora includes the standard company name plus a little more.
 The title “Beauty Insider” signifies this email is only sent to members of their rewards club, eliciting a feeling of exclusivity as a result.
 Customers feel like they are a part of an exclusive club with access to new trends.
 Open rates can increase with exclusivity and above all lead to more conversions.